-The "text/parameters" section is only an example type for parameter.
+The 'text/parameters' section is only an example type for parameter.
 This method is intentionally loosely defined with the intention that the reply content and response content will be defined after further experimentation.

-10.10 REDIRECT
+11.9 REDIRECT

 A redirect request informs the client that it MUST connect to another server location.
-REDIRECT SHALL only be sent to the client who currently has a session at the server.
 The REDIRECT request MAY contain the header Location, which indicates that the client should issue requests for that URL.
 If the Location URL only contains a host address the client shall connect to the given host, while using the path from the URL on the current server.